Create your own winter sports math and literacy centers for kindergarten and first grade students using this free download.

 - Creative Writing Pages – Use the pages to have students write a teddy bear story.
 Students can choose the page that fits their writing and illustrating needs.

-You can download the complete collection of Winter Sports Games Activities here:
+You can download this complete collection of centers here:

 Need to add more free resources to your collection?
 Here are a few other winter sports activities: